The 25 mile circular walk of the Yorkshire Three Peaks is one of the most popular hillwalking challenges in the UK...

-You’re welcome to arrive at the hostel at any time after 5pm, where your Large Outdoors host will be busy preparing dinner.
-You’ll meet your other walking companions and be able to take some time to relax before the day ahead.
-Dinner is at 8pm, followed by a briefing outlining the timings for the next day, including a weather update and other useful information.
+Welcome to the Yorkshire Dales, tonight there is time to meet your other walking companions and be able to take some time to relax before the day ahead.
+Dinner will be followed by a briefing outlining the timings for the next day, including a weather update and other useful information.

 After dinner we’ll lay out the classic Large Outdoors cheese board, and then the evening is yours to pack your walking bag and get some rest!
 Ingredients for packed lunches will be laid out for you to prepare your food for the next day.

 There is no getting away from the fact its an early start.
 Breakfast will be laid out from 5am ready for our 6am start.
 Our guides will be there to meet you and after providing one last brief its time to start on your Yorkshire Three Peaks challenge.
 Stepping out the door you will already find yourself on the route so all thats left to do is note the time so we can aim to be back within the 12 hour window!

 We walk the circuit in an anti-clockwise direction, starting with Ingleborough, then Pen-y-Ghent and finishing with Whernside.
 Most of the route is on mountain paths and lowland tracks, with one section of road.
 There are steep sections on each of the hills.
 The whole route is 25 miles long, with roughly 1500m of ascent and descent.